The Most Iconic Restaurant in Every State (and DC)

-Five generations of the McClard family have been working the smoker since they opened in the '20s, which is a type of nepotism no one who's ever eaten their ribs or chicken is complaining about.
-One of the most popular dishes is the tamale spread, a vast pile of food that includes tamales covered in Fritos, beans, chopped meat, onions, and cheese -- it was initially thrown together in the early '70s to help one of their dishwashers sober up, but eventually caught on with the customers.
+Five generations of the McClard family have been working the smoker since they opened their spot in the '20s, which is a type of nepotism no one who's ever eaten their ribs or chicken is complaining about.
+One of the most popular dishes is the tamale spread, a vast pile of food that includes tamales covered in Fritos, beans, chopped meat, onions, and cheese -- it was initially thrown together in the early '70s to help one of the dishwashers sober up, but eventually caught on with the customers.
 It's uniquely McClard's and uniquely Arkansas.

 The Colorado dining scene has come a long way since the Buckhorn Exchange opened.
 There's practically a brewery and a buzzed-about restaurant on every street corner in Denver these days.
 But the Buckhorn Exchange is a glimpse into what Colorado restaurants used to be famous for -- giant portions of steak that will feed you, your friends, and your friends' friends.
 Beyond the steak, there's also the opportunity to eat practically every animal that was on Noah's ark.
 And eating here puts you in good company, as Teddy Roosevelt and Eisenhower both dined here.